 Starting with the first object, note that it is of type: "text", which requires following up by setting the text property to your desired string.
-Here, I’ve set the string to some HTML defining a heading, an image, and another heading.
-The location of the flag image is constructed by plugging the STATE_NAME value into the URL.
+Here, I’ve set the string to some HTML defining a heading and a horizontal rule.

-With this type of media, the next step is to set its value to an object that defines the fields that will supply the chart’s numbers.
-Here I've set the fields property to an array of field names defined on Line 19.
+Note that each of the media objects has its caption and value properties set.
+With ImageMediaInfo objects, the value must be set to an object with a sourceUrl setting.
+With PieChartMediaInfo objects, the value must be set to an object with a fields setting.
+Here I've set the fields property to an array of field names defined on Line 32.
 I knew about these fields from the REST services directory.